 A: With social distancing in place PTAA is not arranging for food collection boxes at this time.
 If you’d like to collect food on site please contact the food bank (336.584.5770) to arrange box delivery.

 Q: What about Fill the Stands with Cans?

-A: Unfortunately we don’t know what the future holds for the baseball games this year.
+A: Unfortunately all minor league games for this year have been cancelled.
 Look for the food drive to be part of other PTAA activities throughout 2020.